grew-nlp/grew_doc/content/doc/request.md

  * …

 Note that edge may refer to undeclared nodes, these nodes are then implicitly declared without constraint.
-For instance, the two patterns below are equivalent:
+For instance, the two requests below are equivalent:

 ```grew
 pattern { N -[nsubj]-> M }